deepnimma/NottCurious/README.md

 * Finish Learning Sorting Algorithms (Or Atleast Finish All The Sorting Algorithms in The SortingAlgorithms Repo)
 * ~~Finish [LFS](https://linuxfromscratch.org/) and [BLFS](https://linuxfromscratch.org/blfs/) and Make an ISO?~~
 * [Blockchain?](https://medium.com/crypto-currently/lets-build-the-tiniest-blockchain-e70965a248b)
+* Finish all planned Algorithms in the [Algorithms](https://github.com/NottCurious/Algorithms) repository